Configure a shared signal receiver

 Before you begin

-To receive risk signals from security events provider, you need to configure the SSF Transmitter.
+To receive risk signals from a security events provider, you need to configure the SSF Transmitter.
 This is done in the security provider app, which provides a JWKS (JSON Web Key Set) that's used in the Admin Console to configure the integration with the security provider's app.
 Refer to your security provider's documentation for SSF Transmitter configuration.

 Security events providers